Robotoddler

 Proposed Approach / Solution

 The SDSC partners are working on training reinforcement learning agents for construction tasks in a simulated environment.
-We are currently investigating several distinct modelling approaches with the goal to master increasingly difficult construction tasks.
-In a second step, we aim to deploy the trained policies on the robotic setup at the Lab for Creative Computation, EPFL, which will be done in collaboration with the project partners, which already have facilities for collaborative robotic construction (see Figure 1).
+We investigated several distinct modelling approaches with the goal to master increasingly difficult construction tasks.
+Our current learning procedure, based on a visual perception of the scene, yields agents capable of building various kinds of structures (e.g., simple towers, bridges of various heights and widths, arches) with either one or two arms.
+As an intermediate step towards the sim-to-real transition, we introduced a constructibility constraint within the environment, in addition to the stability and collision constraint, to evaluate whether a robotic arm is able to place the desired block, with the goal of preventing the agent to design non-constructible structures.
+In the final step, we aim to deploy the trained policies on the robotic setup at the Lab for Creative Computation, EPFL, which will be done in collaboration with the project partners, which already have facilities for collaborative robotic construction (see Figure 1).

 Impact